nba-emu/NanoBoyAdvance/README.md

 frame: run until the first line of the next frame gets rendered
 c: continues execution
 ```
-The commands may change in future.
+The commands may change in future. <b>Also I will add disassembling capability</b>.

 ## About me
 I'm a 19 years old computer engineering student from Germany who loves computers and magical lowlevel stuff.
 Is there really anything more to tell?
 Computers are awesome.
 They're perfect, humans not.